Possession of a Controlled Substance Lawyer in Raleigh

 Contact us at (919) 239-8448 to schedule a free consultation.
 We represent clients throughout Wake County and the surrounding areas, including Raleigh, Cary, Wake Forest, Holly Springs, Fuquay-Varina, Morrisville, Zebulon, and Garner.
 Our clients include people from all walks of life including many local area college students from North Carolina State University (NCSU), Wake Technical Community College (Wake Tech), Meredith College, William Peace University, Shaw University, Duke University, and UNC – Chapel Hill.

-Information on Drug Possession Charges
+Information on Drug Possession Charges in Raleigh

 - Defining Possession Charges